freddavies/PypeIt/doc/dev/development.rst

  * Any input needed from the user for your feature should be provided by :ref:`parameters` (preferred) or as a command-line argument.

- * When developing and debugging, you may need to interact with the code using `pdb`_ or `IPython.embed`_; however, these instances should be removed before performing a pull request.
+ * When developing and debugging, you may need to interact with the code using `IPython.embed`_; however, these instances should be removed before performing a pull request.

  * The success or failure of any given procedure must be assessed via automatically generated quality-assessment figures (preferred) or via